 RADIO COLOR ANALYST

-Troy Murray is in his 13th year as a member of the Blackhawks broadcast team and his eighth year as the color analyst for the team’s radio broadcasts.
+Troy Murray is in his 16th year as a member of the Blackhawks broadcast team and his ninth year as the Color Analyst for the team’s radio broadcasts.

 Murray posted his best year in the NHL with Chicago during the 1985-86 campaign, becoming the first Blackhawk to win the Frank J. Selke Award as the NHL’s top defensive forward that year.
 That same season, he also notched career highs in goals (45), assists (54) and points (99).

 A five-time 20-goal scorer and veteran of 15 NHL seasons, Murray appeared in 915 career NHL games, scoring 584 points (230G, 354A) and drawing 875 penalty minutes while playing for Chicago, Winnipeg, Ottawa, Pittsburgh and Colorado.
 He also appeared in 113 playoff games, recording 43 points (17G, 26A) and 145 penalty minutes.
 Murray was a member of Colorado’s Stanley Cup championship team in 1996.

 In June 2015, Murray and broadcast partners John Wiedeman and Judd Sirott received top honors in the Chicago Market “Best Radio Play-By-Play” category at the 2015 Illinois Broadcasters Association (IBA) Silver Dome Awards, which they also won in 2014.
 He and Wiedeman also received top honors in the “Best Sports Story” category at the 2012 IBA Silver Dome Awards and the “Sports Play-by-Play” category at the 2011 IBA Silver Dome Awards.